Member investment choice

 The assets held in this option will be diversified with some small exposure to Australian and Overseas shares.
 However the majority of the investment will be in Fixed Interest and cash.
 Fixed Interest investments are things like Government or Corporate Bonds.
 The risk profile is greater than the Secure Option, but less than the Balanced Option.

-The Growth Option provides investment mainly in Australian and international shares with a relatively small component in Australian bonds.
-Returns are expected to vary significantly from year to year.
-There is a higher probability of negative returns than the Balanced Option with an estimated probability of a negative return on average 4.6 out of every twenty years.
+The Growth Option provides investment mainly in Australian and international shares and alternatives such as infrastructure and private equity.
+Returns may vary significantly from year to year.
+There is a higher probability of negative returns than the Balanced Option with an estimated probability of a negative return on average 4.3 out of every twenty years.

-The High Growth Option is designed to try to achieve a higher return than the Growth Option but of course with more risk.
-The assets will be in Australian and Overseas Shares.
-The risk profile of the High Growth option is greater than the Growth Option.
-It is estimated that the probability of a negative return on average is 5.7 out of every twenty years.
+The Shares Option is designed to try to achieve a higher return than the Growth Option.
+The assets will be invested in Australian and Overseas Shares.
+The risk profile of the Shares option is greater than the Growth Option.
+It is estimated that the probability of a negative return on average is 5.5 out of every twenty years.

 How do I switch between investments?

-Or you can fill in this form (PDF, Page 13, 1.5MB) and just post it back to us.
-The switch will take effect from the next Wednesday after the form is received (i.e. if it is received by Tuesday it will take effect on the following day).
+Form: Or you can fill in this form (PDF, Page 13, 1.3MB) and just post it back to us.

 How much does it cost?